ReeceMcMillin/CS456-Accessibility-Project/README.md

 # Overview

-This is a clone of a New York Times word game with a focus on accessibility.
+This is a (class project) clone of a New York Times word game with a focus on accessibility.

 # How to Run

 The easiest way is probably to open a terminal and run `python -m http.server`.
-This will
+Python will serve the app on 0.0.0.0:8000.